damonallison/notes/tools/kafka/kafka.md

         * Warning : if a topic that has a key, ordering will be affected.
         * You cannot reduce the number of partitions for a tpoic. (future plans perhaps)

 ## API

 ### Producer API

 ### Consumer API

+* How can clients track their offset?
+    * The client must send / read it's offset to the offset manager.
+    * The client should use a `GroupCoordinatorRequest`.
+    * "High level" consumers should handle this automatically.

 * Update `AdvancedConsumer` to manually commit offsets on each message read (override automated defaults).
 * Log each time offsets are committed.